 - 1 1/4 cups raw pumpkin seeds

 - 2 teaspoons olive oil, melted coconut oil, or oil of choice

-- Spread the pumpkin seeds out on a baking sheet and allow to dry for several hours, stirring occasionally and spreading into an even layer again.
+- Remove the big globs of pumpkin from the seeds, but leave much of the stringy goop.
+Spread the seeds out on a baking sheet and allow to dry for several hours, stirring occasionally and spreading into an even layer again.
 You may also let them sit overnight.
-As another option, place the seeds in an oven heated to 250 degrees F for an hour to an hour and a half to dry out.
+As another option, place the seeds in an oven preheated to 250 degrees F. for an hour to an hour and a half to dry out.
 Finally, you can bake the seeds immediately after removing from the pumpkin; they will simply take more time to dry out and evenly cook.
-It is also easier to remove the “goop” once the seeds are mostly dry.
-(I, however, like to bake the seeds with some of the goop for extra flavor!)
+It’s also easier to remove the goop once the seeds are mostly dry.
+(But I highly recommend baking the seeds with some of the goop for extra flavor!)

-- When ready to bake, preheat the oven to 300 degrees F. In a mixing bowl, toss the seeds with the oil, salt, and any spices of choice.
+- When ready to bake, preheat the oven to 300 degrees F. In a mixing bowl, toss the seeds with the oil, salt, and optional spice.
 Spread the pumpkin seeds in a single layer on a baking sheet lined with parchment paper.

-- Toast for 30 minutes, stirring after 15 minutes.
+- Bake for 30 minutes, stirring after 15 minutes.
 After 30 minutes, stir again, reduce the heat to 250 degrees F, and continue to cook in 10-15 minute increments, stirring in between, until the seeds are crisp and dry.
-Total time will depend upon how moist your seeds were when you started cooking, size of seeds, etc. The last batch I cooked were semi-dry when I started baking, and they took 60-65 minutes.
+Total time will depend upon how moist your seeds were when you started cooking, size of seeds, etc. The last batch I cooked was semi-dry when I started baking, and it took 60-65 minutes.

 - The stated measurement of seeds is roughly the amount of seeds you will remove from one large pumpkin.
 Feel free to adjust the recipe based on the quantity of seeds you have, spreading over an additional baking sheet to maintain a single layer, if necessary.